Janluc/RubyTicTacToeProject/README.md

   - If on Windows: Enter the "bin" folder and double click on "main.rb"
   - If on Linux/Mac: You must open up your console and change to the directory where you downloaded the Tic Tac Toe game.
     - Then type "bin/main.rb" without the quotes and the game will launch

+## How to Run tests
+ - In your command terminal, you will need to go to the directory where you cloned the repo and then run "rspec --format documentation" to see all the test cases

 ## Game Instructions